 On a single page, you can compare:

-- On-Marketplace plans (Obamacare plans listed on government websites);
+- On-Marketplace plans (private plans, compliant with the Affordable Care Act, listed for sale on government websites);

 Below is our cheat sheet for comparing the most important parts of health insurance:

 |Deductible and maximum out-of-pocket||Your deductible is the amount of money that you pay entirely on your own before your plan starts to cover costs that are subject to the deductible.
 Once you meet the deductible, you’ll typically pay a percentage of the costs (coinsurance) until you hit your plan’s maximum out-of-pocket.
 After that, the plan will pay for the rest of your covered, in-network services for the rest of the year.|

 |Copayments for services||This is what you pay when you have services such as visiting the doctor or filling a prescription, if your plan has copays (some plans count these services towards the deductible instead).|

 |Monthly premium||This is how much you have to pay each month to stay enrolled.
 Subsidies may help pay for part or all of this cost.|

 |Plan type and provider network||Find something with costs that are equal to or better than what you’re about to auto-enroll in, then look into the nitty-gritty of plan types and coverage.
 The main difference between plan types is the procedure for seeing doctors, and the number of doctors available.
 Research the individual plan you’ve chosen to see what doctors are covered in your area.|

 4. Cancel Your Auto-Enrollment, If You Have to

 - Call your insurance company, OR

 - Log into this year’s application on healthcare.gov or your state’s exchange.